Refer to the Setting Up and Getting Started guide.

 The bulk of the app's work is done by the following four components:

-encompasses a set of classes shared across
+the hard disk.Commons encompasses a set of classes shared across

 multiple components.